thejsway/thejsway/README.md

 This book aims to be a useful companion for anyone wishing to (re)discover the many facets of JavaScript.
 Numerous brain cycles were spent to make it:

 * **Beginner-friendly yet comprehensive**.
 From the very basics of programming up to front-end and back-end web development, a lot of topics are covered in a simple and accessible way.
 No prior knowledge needed!
 * **Standards-aligned**.
-The book is entirely written using the recent **ES2015** syntax, avoiding awkwardness from the past.
+The book is entirely written using the recent **ES2015** syntax, giving you future-proof knowledge.
 From start to finish, it enforces good programming habits, embraces the ubiquitous JavaScript tools [ESLint](http://eslint.org) and [Prettier](https://github.com/prettier/prettier) and closely follows the popular [AirBnb Style Guide](https://github.com/airbnb/javascript).
 * **Hands-on**.
 No real learning happens without practicing!
 Each chapter is accompanied by a series of exercises to put your newly acquired skills into action.
 A three-part project will guide you in the creation of a social news web application ([see it in action](https://thejsway-publink.herokuapp.com)).
 * **Easy to follow**.
 Code along directly in your browser or build an efficient JavaScript development environment on your local machine.